maxmind/libmaxminddb/doc/libmaxminddb.md

 ## `MMDB_result_s`

-You don't really need to dig around in this struct.
-You'll get this from a `MMDB_lookup_result_s` struct and pass it to various functions.
+You don't really need to dig around in this structure.
+You'll get this from a `MMDB_lookup_result_s` structure and pass it to various functions.

 ## `MMDB_entry_data_s`

-This struct is used to return a single data section entry for an IP.
+This structure is used to return a single data section entry for an IP.
 These entries can in turn point to other entries, as is the case for things like maps and arrays.
-Some members of this struct are not documented as they are only for internal use.
+Some members of this structure are not documented as they are only for internal use.

     typedef struct MMDB_entry_data_s {
         bool has_data;